alexalemi/blog.alexalemi.com/a-degree-of-certainty.md

 </probability-meter>

 This versatility comes at no additional mental cost.
 We already naturally re-orient our discussion of angles in this way.
 Probabilites and their statistical metric are symmetric about even.
-Probabilities very near 1 and similar to those very close to 0, but when we talk about percentages, this symmetry is obscured.
+Probabilities very near 1 are similar to those very close to 0, but when we talk about percentages, this symmetry is obscured.
 Log-odds are better in this regard, but much less commonly used.